seanmcquaid/Musician-That-Codes/posts/musical-concepts.md

 Often as developers, it can be overwhelming to even conceptualize the sheer amount of specializations and technologies that we can learn.
 Typical job postings make you feel as though you alone have to be an entire development team which just perpetuates this problem.
 I firmly believe that you should get really good at ONE THING before moving onto the next.
 For example, say your ultimate goal is to become a Full-Stack Web Developer.
 Start with Front End development and really work on understanding the basics of HTML, CSS and JavaScript.
 After you've done that, maybe consider adding in a JavaScript framework/library (I will explain how to select your framework in another post).
 Only after you've had enough experience to adequately understand fundamentals of Front End development, then you can move onto learning Back End development.
 You get the idea?
 It's almost cliche to say but becoming a better developer is definitely a marathon, not a sprint!

-### Apply What You Learn to Practical Applications
+### Apply What You Learn To Practical Applications

 In order to improvise coherently over a Jazz Standard, a musician must know how to play their scales, chords and have a fundamental understanding of harmony.
 Similar to programming, in order to write a complex application, you MUST know your fundamentals.
 I still spend time EVERY day reviewing fundamentals both on my instrument and my coding.
 In my opinion, the best way to really practice your fundamentals is to apply your skills practically.